-The solid US economic growth has given a solid pretext for Fed policymakers to double down on their hawkish comments, prompting investors to materially reassess their rate hikes expectations for 2022.
-On this front, the last FOMC meeting minutes revealed that some governors would have preferred to hike by 50 basis point in March, but "in light of the greater shortterm uncertainty associated with Ukraine's war, they decided that a 25 bp increase would be more appropriate" 3.
-But now that March's CPI is likely to come in again very strong following the spike in energy prices and continuing supply chain disruptions, FOMC governors are likely to want to curb perceptions about them being behind the curve and avoid a worst-case scenario of having inflation expectations getting embedded.
+The strong economic growth in the US has given a solid pretext for Fed policymakers to double down on their hawkish comments, prompting investors to materially reassess their rate hikes expectations for 2022.
+On this front, the last FOMC meeting minutes revealed that some governors would have preferred to hike by 50 basis point in March, but "in light of the greater short-term uncertainty associated with Ukraine's war. they decided that a 25 bp increase would be more appropriate" 3.
+But as March's CPI is likely to come in again very strong following the spike in energy prices and continuing supply chain disruptions, FOMC governors are likely to want to curb perceptions about them being behind the curve and avoid a worst-case scenario of having inflation expectations getting embedded.
 Market participants now see two straight 50 basis point rate increases in the next two upcoming meetings as the most likely scenario.

 Furthermore, the minutes also stated that the Fed is set to begin unwinding its balance sheet in May to the extent of two outlined monthly reinvestment caps: USD 60 bln for Treasuries and USD 35 bln for mortgage-backed securities.
 This pace is consistent with policymakers' claims for a more aggressive balance sheet runoff than in the previous tightening cycle (USD 50 bln).
-In addition, although no actual timeline was provided, during his last testimony before Congress, Jerome Powell, stated that it would take about three years to get the balance sheet to a more "appropriate level", which some have suggested would be around USD 6 trillion; USD 3 trillion less than where it currently stands.
+In addition, although no actual timeline was provided, during his last testimony before Congress, Jerome Powell, stated that it would take about three years to get the balance sheet to a more "appropriate level", which some have suggested would be around USD 6 tln; USD 3 tln less than where it currently stands.

 Noteworthy is that the maturity profile of the Fed's balance sheet is very much front-loaded, with a large amount of Treasuries maturing between 2022 and 2024, suggesting that outright selling might not be required.
-On this line, we acknowledge that, while it might complex to anticipate the ultimate implications that the balance sheet runoff might have on the yield curve, we are inclined to believe that avoiding direct selling is marginally net positive in terms of the slope yield curve, especially after its recent inversion.
+On this line, we acknowledge that, while it might be complex to anticipate the ultimate implications that the balance sheet runoff might have on the yield curve, we are inclined to believe that avoiding direct selling is marginally net positive in terms of the yield curve's slope, especially after its recent inversion.